Guruzeta/guruzeta.github.io/_pages/about.md

   - /about.html
 sitemap: true
 ---
-### 👋 About Me
+## 👋 About Me

-I am **Guru Kalyan Jayasingh**, a Ph.D. candidate in **Theoretical Physics at the University of California, San Diego**, advised by **Prof. Nigel Goldenfeld**.
-My research lies at the intersection of **statistical mechanics, turbulence, and complex systems**, with an emphasis on understanding **phase transitions and emergent behavior in non-equilibrium flows**.
+I am Guru Kalyan Jayasingh, a Ph.D. candidate in Theoretical Physics at the University of California, San Diego, advised by Prof. Nigel Goldenfeld.
+My research lies at the intersection of statistical mechanics, turbulence, and complex systems, with an emphasis on understanding phase transitions and emergent behavior in non-equilibrium flows.

-My recent work develops and tests **stochastic and field-theoretic models** of laminar–turbulent transitions, notably identifying **tricritical directed percolation** as the universality class governing transition dynamics in pipe flows with body forces.
+My recent work develops and tests stochastic and field-theoretic models of laminar–turbulent transitions, notably identifying tricritical directed percolation as the universality class governing transition dynamics in pipe flows with body forces.
 Parallel to this, I am investigating a wave turbulence at strong coupling in elastic plates, bridging analytical and numerical approaches to understand intermittency and flux-driven steady states.

-Broadly, my research combines **renormalization group methods, stochastic simulations, and large-scale computation** to explore universality, scaling, and self-organization in turbulent systems.
+Broadly, my research combines renormalization group methods, stochastic simulations, and large-scale computation to explore universality, scaling, and self-organization in turbulent systems.